karakun/karakun.github.io/_posts/2026-02-20-AI-Retrofit.md

 ---

-# <a name="Setup"></a> 2.
-Technology Setup
+## <a name="Setup"></a> 2.
+Technology Setup with Spring Boot 3 and Spring AI

-For this article, we use our own [HIBU platform](https://hibu-platform.com/en/home/) as an example.
+For this article, we use our own [HIBU platform](https://hibu-platform.com/en/home/){:target="_blank"} as an example.
 HIBU provides an API library that includes request and response classes annotated with OpenAPI metadata, which makes it well suited for generating structured outputs.

 ### <a name="Dependencies"></a> Gradle Dependencies